emtronictech/pockethernet-v1-macos-updater/README.md

 The official Linux updater is distributed as a Linux executable. macOS cannot run this executable directly because it is not a macOS binary.

-This project provides Python based updater scripts that work natively on macOS by using `pyserial` to communicate with the Pockethernet over USB.
+This project provides macOS compatible updater options that communicate with the Pockethernet over USB serial.

 ## ⚠️ Important warning